Pixelada-S-Coop-And/Pixelada-Comms-Translator/README.md

 I could also offer a REST api in future.

+This project is marked as the Industrial Electronics Engineering Degree final project of the Pixelada's member, [Joaquín Cuéllar](https://github.com/gentooza).

 ## Features

 + It's configurable via easy XML files, where edit Database type, topology, communications,tag, etc.